Rudi Ansbacher Women in Academic Medicine Leadership Scholars Program

 - Entrance to the Leadership Summit for Women in Academic Medicine and Healthcare

 The curriculum focuses on developing four fundamental and four differentiating competencies.
 Each of these competencies is refined through phases: preparing for leadership, transitioning into leadership, sustaining success in leadership, and transitioning again into new leadership positions.

 - Building and leveraging networks

 - Driving change and innovation

 The nominations for our 2017 cohort are now closed.
 Click here to submit a nomination for our upcoming 2018/2019 cohorts.

 For questions regarding nominations, please contact Whitney Williams email@example.com.

-Faculty Nominees: Applicants must hold the rank of associate or full professor in a medical, dental, or health sciences school, and have had a significant leadership role.
+Faculty Nominees: Applicants must hold the rank of associate or full professor in a medical, dental, or health sciences school or health related field, and have had a significant leadership role.

 Applicants must be nominated by the dean of their institution, their departmental chair, or the chief executive offer of their academic health center.
 If the nomination comes from the CEO, please provide a secondary nomination from the school of primary academic appointment.
 We strongly suggest that each applicant discusses her application with her nominator before applying.